The treatment for an enlarged prostate gland will depend on the severity of your symptoms.

 - lifestyle changes

-Double voiding.
-This involves waiting a few moments after you've finished passing urine before trying to go again.
-It can help you to empty your bladder properly.
+Double voiding involves waiting a few moments after you have finished passing urine before trying to go again.
+It can help you empty your bladder properly.
 But take care not to strain or push.

-Eating more fruit and fibre.
-This will help you avoid constipation, which can put pressure on the bladder and worsen symptoms of an enlarged prostate.
+Eating more fruit and fibre will help you avoid constipation, which can put pressure on the bladder and worsen symptoms of an enlarged prostate.

 Urinary sheaths can also help with dribbling.
 They look like condoms with a tube coming out of the end.
 The tube connects to a bag that you can strap to your leg under your clothing.